 I’ve now been back a few times and am still amazed at how much I still haven’t seen.
 I always feel like I’m discovering something new about this city.
 Have you ever been?
 If you haven’t been in a while, it may just be time to go back again and see what’s new.
 And, if you’ve never been, make plans now to see what you’ve been missing.
 Read on to discover some of our family’s favorite things about Los Angeles.

 One place that we head each time we go to Southern California is In-N-Out.
 Let me clarify something: I don’t mean that we put it on our agenda and hope to get around to it while we’re there.
-No, I mean we don’t even check in at our hotel until we’ve gone through one of those unmistakable red and white drive-thrus to order the delicious, never-frozen food.
+I mean we don’t even check in at our hotel until we’ve gone through one of those unmistakable red and white drive-thrus to order the delicious, never-frozen food.
 That’s how serious our cravings for In-N-Out are.
 My hubby and girls order cheeseburgers, while I always ask for the grilled cheese from the “not-so-secret menu.”
-We also get a couple of orders of the fries–which are HUGE!–and share them.
-There are a couple of dozen locations in the Los Angeles area, so finding one should be easy for your family.
+We also get their delicious fries.
+There are a couple dozen locations in the Los Angeles area, so finding one should be easy for your family.

 We also like to eat at Truxton’s American Bistro, which is located at 8611 Truxton Avenue in Los Angeles’ Westchester area.
 This popular, kid-friendly place serves up delicious sandwiches (see the below photo), pizza, pasta (e.g., macaroni & cheese and spaghetti), burgers and assorted sides.
-(There are also additional items on the Children’s Menu.)
 It’s eclectic menu also features small plates, salads entrees, vegetarian entrees, and desserts.
-And, since we’ve typically eaten there on the weekend, we’ve even ordered from the Weekend Brunch menu and enjoyed such items as waffles, french toast (which was REALLY good!) and breakfast sandwiches.
+And, since we’ve typically eaten there on the weekend, we’ve also ordered from the Weekend Brunch menu and enjoyed such items as waffles, french toast (which was REALLY good!) and breakfast sandwiches.
+There are also additional items on the Children’s Menu.